ilap/slip39-dart/README.md

 ## Format

+There are two formats for representing the shares:
+  - The JSON format, see details [here](#json-representation)
+  - and a simplye array/List format.

-The tree's human friendly array representation only uses the group (l=2) nodes as arrays.
+The The tree's human friendly array representation only uses the group (l=2) nodes as arrays.
 For example. : ``` [[1,1], [1,1], [3,5], [2,6]]```
 The group's first parameter is the `N` (group threshold) while the second is the `M`, the number of members in the group.
 See, details in [Example](#Example).